david-barnett/microViz/README.md

 ## PERMANOVA

 You visualised your ordinated data in the plot above.
-Below you can see how to perform a PERMANOVA to test the significance of BMI.
+Below you can see how to perform a PERMANOVA to test the significance of BMI’s association with overall microbial composition.
 This example uses the Family-level aitchison distance to correspond with the plot above.

 ``` r
 # calculate distances